 The museum showcases valuable antique such as hand-craved wooden furniture, precious dinnerware made of ceramics and their traditional costumes.
 Through the antique furniture, you can see their spectacular craftsmanship where they turned wood into bulky but unique furniture like chairs and tables.
 Ceramics and costumes presented in the museum will tell you their lifestyle.

-Though the entrance to the museum is considered high (RM 8.00 for adult and RM 4.00 for children) if compare to other normal and convention museum, it is an exclusive gateway for you to know more about the interesting and unique culture of baba nyonya in Melaka.
-It is another attraction not to be missed or your visit to Melaka will not be a complete one without knowing this culture.
+Though the entrance to the museum is considered high (RM 16.00 for adult and RM 11.00 for children) if compared to a typical museum, it is an exclusive gateway for you to know more about the interesting and unique culture of baba nyonya in Melaka.
+It is another attraction not to be missed.

 Contact the museum directly at Tel: +6 06 2831273 for further enquiry.